Vascular Surgery Fellowship

 The Divisional conferences are held throughout the week at 7:00 AM.
 Attendance is mandatory and punctuality is expected.
 Assigned readings and conference topic schedules are distributed well in advance.
 All residents – both at the VA and at UF Health Shands Hospital are expected to attend.

-Rutherford/Journal Club – This conference is held weekly and chapters from Rutherford are provided.
-Topic-based articles are selected and assigned for review by the faculty based in part on the Clinical and Basic Science curricula, developed by the Association of Program Directors in Vascular Surgery.
+VSCORE/Rutherford Conference – This conference is held weekly and chapters from Rutherford are provided that align with the VSCORE curriculum topics.
+Topic-based articles from the supplemental material recommendations in VSCORE are occasionally selected to supplement conference preparation, which was developed by the Association of Program Directors in Vascular Surgery.
 The major topics in this curriculum are covered over a 24-month period.
+Both the VAMC and UF Health Shands Hospital services participate (additionally, when fellows rotate at Halifax, they have virtual link access).

-Morbidity and Mortality Conference – This conference occurs the 4th Wednesday of every month.
+Morbidity and Mortality Conference – This conference occurs on the 4th Wednesday of every month.
 The format is a discussion amongst faculty, staff, vascular surgery fellows, and residents, and is designed to identify areas where patient care could be improved.
 It is our practice to review the list of all complications and discuss a select few.
 Both the VAMC and UF Health Shands Hospital services participate.

 Vascular Pre-op Conference – This conference normally occurs every Wednesday at 7 AM, except the 4th Wednesday of every month, when the conference block is used for the Morbidity and Mortality conference.
 This interactive preoperative conference provides the chief resident on the VA Vascular service (PGY-IV) and vascular surgery fellows on both the UF Health Shands Hospital and VAMC services a chance to present upcoming cases and discuss the surgical management options.
 The faculty then question the presenters in an interactive, oral board format with a strong emphasis on evidence-based decisions.

 Research Conference – This conference meets at least quarterly to update the faculty and vascular surgery residents of ongoing research endeavors within the division, both of a basic science nature as well as clinical research.
 Additionally, the vascular surgery fellows and residents who are looking for projects in which to participate are encouraged to bring ideas and potential study designs for presentation to the group at large.
-Lastly, residents and vascular surgery fellows slated to give talks at upcoming meetings are expected to give their presentation to the division for critique.
+Lastly, residents and vascular surgery fellows slated to give talks at upcoming meetings are expected to give their presentations to the division for critique.

 Living in Gainesville